machal/cssmine-content/nastroje-buildovani.md

 npm install grunt-contrib-less --save-dev
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Using plugins, namely using `Gruntfile.js`, you can create Grunt tasks.
-This is
+By using plugins, namely using `Gruntfile.js`, you can create Grunt tasks.
+This
-a simplified example of the file:
+is a simplified example of the file:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 module.exports = function(grunt) {